SwiftERM Hyper-personalisation for ecommerce email marketing

 7. Hyper-personalised AI-powered chatbots

 Chatbots have evolved exponentially in the past, from simple rule-based applications to efficient support systems that offer excellent customer support.
-The new chatbots are not only AI-powered but also have the ability to understand customer queries and create personalised responses.
+The new chatbots are not only AI-powered but also can understand customer queries and create personalised responses.
 Here is how personalisation works in chatbots.

 1. Chatbots use Natural Language Processing to understand and interpret queries and respond appropriately.